alphagov/content-publisher/app/views/publisher_information/how_to_use_publisher.govspeak.md

 If there are no mistakes then they or you can select the ‘Approve’ button to confirm that the content has been reviewed.
 The content will then get the status ‘Published’.

+##Featured documents

+You can feature Content Publisher documents on organisation homepages.

+They will not appear in the main content search in Whitehall.

+You need to use the option to 'Feature non-GOV.UK government link'.
+It is at the end of the page.
+This is the same way blog posts are featured.

+We have added document types for Content Publisher documents so that they appear just like Whitehall content.